nomad-coe/nomad/docs/setup.md

 You can run the worker, handler, api, and gui as part of the docker infrastructure, like seen above.

-In this case you run the worker inside docker and other python outside docker, it will try to adress the Redis backend with different hosts.
-This does not work.
-If you need this, you could add `127.0.0.1 redis` to your `/etc/hosts`.
-Or do some docker-compose networking magic.

 You can also run the worker yourself, e.g. to develop on the processing.
 To simply run a worker do (from the root)
 ```